sicueft/QuoteApp/README.md

 # README
 **v1.1.0**

-Added association between quotes and users.
+Added association between quotes and users, that is, quotes belong to a user.
+Users must sign in to add quotes.
+Also added a feedback form.

 **v1.0.0 4/28/15**